 There are lots of Pikler Triangle variations, some are bigger, some smaller, some have ramps or slides.
 Here are some of the key things to look for when shopping around:

-Age appropriateness: When it comes to Pikler Triangles, the advice is to be guided by your child’s own developmental stage.
+Age appropriateness: The advice is to be guided by your child’s own developmental stage.
 However, most triangles come with a recommended age range.

-Fold: A Pikler Triangle that folds is easy to pack away and store, which is handy if you don’t have much space.
+Fold: A unit that folds is easy to pack away and store, which is handy if you don’t have much space.

 Add ons: There are optional extras that can be added to a triangle including ramps, rock walls, slides and smaller frames.
 These help extend play as children grow and become more confident.